 by Jeff LeClere

-UNPROTECTED.
-Ribbon snakes are afforded no protection in Iowa.
+UNPROTECTED and Species of Greatest Conservation Need.
+Western ribbon snakes are afforded no protection in Iowa.
 They are rather uncommon compared to the other garter snake species found in Iowa.
-We are looking for reports of ribbon snakes in northern Iowa.
+We are looking for reports of western ribbon snakes in northern Iowa.

-The western ribbon snake is a medium sized Iowa snake measuring 20 to 30 inches in length (Conant and Collins, 1998).
-It is non venomous.
+Harmless to humans.
+The western ribbon snake is a medium sized Iowa snake measuring 20 – 30 inches in length (Conant and Collins, 1998).
 The ground color is black with white, or mint green skin between the scales.
 There are three longitudinal stripes.
 The dorsal stripe is usually orange.
 The lateral stripes are cream to yellow and are located on the third and fourth scale rows.
 The belly is immaculate white, rarely yellowish or greenish.
 The head is brown or black with two small yellow dots the parietals scales atop the head (these two spots touch each other) and no dark black bars on the labial scales.

 The tail is about 1/3 the total length of the snake.
 The scales are keeled and the anal plate is single.
-The eastern garter snake has lateral stripes on rows two and three.
-The plains garter snakes has black bars on the labials.
-Both the eastern and plains garters usually have yellow dorsal stripes and their tails are much shorter than 1/3 the total length.
+The common garter snake has lateral stripes on rows two and three.
+The plains garter snake has black bars on the labials.
+Both the common and plains garters usually have yellow dorsal stripes and their tails are much shorter than 1/3 the total length.

-The subspecies found in Iowa is the western ribbon snake, Thamnophis proximus proximus.
+The subspecies found in Iowa is the orange-striped ribbon snake, Thamnophis proximus proximus.

-The ribbon snake is basically found in the southern half of Iowa.
+The western ribbon snake is basically found in the southern half of Iowa.

-- Range map for the ribbon snake in Iowa
+- Range map for the western ribbon snake in Iowa

 They breed in the spring and the young are born alive in late summer or autumn.
 There may be 10 – 30 or more in a litter, the average is 12.
 The young are identical to the adults and are 5 – 8 inches in length.
-They may hibernate with other species of snakes and use any place they can get below the frost line.
-Road embankments, mammal burrows, old bridges, and crayfish burrows are common hibernaculums.
-These snakes may be seen crossing roads in October as they migrate to their hibernaculums.
+They may overwinter with other species of snakes and use any place they can get below the frost line.
+Road embankments, mammal burrows, old bridges, and crayfish burrows are common hibernacula.
+These snakes may be seen crossing roads in October as they migrate to their hibernacula.

 Fish, frogs, toads, salamanders, and earthworms are consumed.
-They eat their prey without constriction or venom, thus they have strong jaws to overpower their prey.
+They eat their prey without constriction, thus they have strong jaws to overpower their prey.